jimeh/tmuxifier/README.md

 ### Custom Installaton Path

-To install Tmuxifier to a custom path, clone the repository to your desired path, and set `$TMUXIFIER` to that path.
-For example:
+To install Tmuxifier to a custom path, clone the repository to your desired path, and set `$TMUXIFIER` to that path, additionally loading `init.sh` from that same path.

 ```bash
 export TMUXIFIER="$HOME/.dotfiles/tmuxifier"